Tonight, Tonight (The Smashing Pumpkins song): Music video

 The video, which debuted in May 1996, begins with a group of people celebrating the launch of a zeppelin to the moon.
 Kenny's character kisses Talley's character's hand as the two enter the zeppelin, which was being held to the ground by people dressed as sailors using rope.
 The zeppelin approaches the Moon, which has a face like the Moon's face in A Trip to the Moon.
 Shots of the band performing in similar, turn-of-the-century attire using older, acoustic instruments are interspersed.
 The two characters jump off the zeppelin and land onto the Moon's surface, slowing their descent using umbrellas.
 Suddenly, several hostile humanoid aliens appear, surrounding the couple.
 Kenny's character gets ready to defend them, but Talley's character intervenes and hits a few creatures with her umbrella, which vaporizes them, but the two are trapped and tied.
 The two form a plan, and then break free of the ropes and attack the aliens with their umbrellas.
 The couple escapes on a rocket similar to the one in A Trip to the Moon and land in the sea, where a merman resembling the sea-god Poseidon puts on a performance for them, including an octopus, singing mermaids, and starfish, before sending them back to the surface in a bubble.
 In the end, the ship "S.S.
 Méliès", named after the movie director, rescues the couple.

-The music video was heavily aired on MTV and won several awards.
+In addition to being heavily aired on MTV, the video received positive reviews and won several awards.
 Corgan remarked that "I don't think we've ever had people react [like this]...it just seemed to touch a nerve."
 It won six awards at the 1996 MTV Video Music Awards: Video of the Year, Breakthrough Video, Best Direction in a Video (Directors: Jonathan Dayton and Valerie Faris), Best Special Effects in a Video (Special Effects: Chris Staves), Best Art Direction in a Video (Art Director: K. K. Barrett and Wayne White) and Best Cinematography in a Video (Director of Photography: Declan Quinn).
 "Tonight, Tonight" was nominated for Best Editing in a Video (Editor: Eric Zumbrunnen) and Viewer's Choice, and was also nominated for Best Music Video, Short Form at the 39th Annual Grammy Awards.
 It is still considered one of the greatest music videos of all time, ranking number 40 on Stylus Magazine's list of the top 100 music videos of all time.

-Though regular 6-string acoustic guitars and electric bass guitar was used in the original studio recording of the song, in the music video, befitting the turn-of-the-century theme, some interesting instruments were used as 'props'; James Iha can be seen using a Gibson harp guitar and D'arcy Wretzky is seen playing an instrument that resembles the 1924 Gibson mandobass.
+Though regular 6-string acoustic guitars and electric bass guitar was used in the original studio recording of the song, in the music video, befitting the turn-of-the-century theme, some interesting instruments were used as props: James Iha can be seen using a Gibson harp guitar and D'arcy Wretzky is seen playing an instrument that resembles the 1924 Gibson mandobass.